ni/niveristand-fpga-addon-custom-device/Source/Quick Start Documentation/FPGA Addon Quick Start Guide.md

 ## Example Programs

-Examples of how to use the speciality IO, controls/indicators, and DMA are included in the source code in the _Examples Folder_:
+Examples of how to use the speciality IO, controls/indicators, and DMA are included in the examples folder of the source code:
 - _Examples/DMA Channels Interleaved Example_;
 - _Examples/Scalar Channels Example_;
 - _Examples/Speciality IO Example_;

 Below are the FPGA VIs used to generate the bitfiles:

 Specialty IO Example:
 ![Specialty IO Example](./Images/image025.png)